← All varieties

 Indiana Favorite

 Originated in Fayette County, Indiana.
 Downing specifies it is supposed to have originated on the farm of Peter Morrits.
-The variety is believed to be a seedling of the Vandevere Pippin (Warder describes it as resembling the Pennsylvania Vandervere, "from which it may have sprung"; Thomas states definitively it is a seedling of the Vandevere Pippin and resembles it, "except in being of a deeper red and much less acid, and superior in flavor").
-Warder notes it was considerably cultivated in the eastern part of Indiana, where he procured specimens exhibited at the Richmond Horticultural Society.
+Warder notes it resembles the Pennsylvania Vandervere, from which it may have sprung, while Thomas states more definitively that it is a seedling of the Vandevere Pippin and resembles it, except in being of a deeper red and much less acid, and superior in flavor.
+Warder reports it was considerably cultivated in the eastern part of the state, where he procured specimens exhibited at the Richmond Horticultural Society.

 Tree